AlexsLemonade/OpenScPCA-analysis/docs/contributing-to-analyses/working-with-git/push-to-origin.md

 ## Why push?

-Pushing your changes will allow to to eventually [file a pull request](STUB-LINK) to the `main` branch of `OpenScPCA-analysis`.
+- Pushing your changes will allow to to eventually [file a pull request](STUB-LINK) to the `main` branch of `OpenScPCA-analysis`.
-Filing a pull request is the only way to incorporate your changes into the main code base of OpenScPCA.
+    - Filing a pull request is the only way to incorporate your changes into the main code base of OpenScPCA.
+- This allows you to work on your branch on multiple computers.
+    - Once you push to origin, your changes can then be pulled from the remote repository to any computer (including Amazon Lightsail for Research).

-## How to push
+## How to push to origin with GitKraken

 1.Make sure all changes you would like to include have been committed.
 See the section on [making commits](./making-commits.md).